vnguyen01/vnguyen01.github.io/_posts/2020-06-14-getting-katex-to-work-for-github-pages.markdown

 Found a Liquid block containing the excerpt separator "\n\n".
 ```

 when I encapsulate my entire post in a mixed environment tag.
 This [open issue references the warning](https://github.com/linjer/jekyll-katex/issues/25).
+{% katexmm %}$\KaTeX${% endkatexmm %} is powerful because it comes with some packages already installed.

 ### Only Serve Content on Github